-- Quantitative Comparison questions - Multiple-choice questions-Select One Answer Choice - Multiple-choice questions-Select One or More Answer Choices - Numeric Entry questions
+- Quantitative Comparison questions - Multiple-choice questions-Select One Answer Choice - Multiple-choice questions-Select One or More Answer Choices - Numeric Entry questions use a basic handheld calculator on the Quantitative Reasoning measure.
+The calculator will be provided to you at the test site, and you may keep it when you are finished with the test.
+Information about using the calculator to help you answer questions appears later.

 Each question appears either independently as a discrete question or as part of a set of questions called a Data Interpretation set.
 All of the questions in a Data Interpretation set are based on the same data presented in tables, graphs, or other displays of data.

-For the paper-based test, you are allowed to use a basic handheld calculator on the Quantitative Reasoning measure.
-The calculator will be provided to you at the test site, and you may keep it when you are finished with the test.
-Information about using the calculator to help you answer questions appears later.
+For the paper-delivered test, you are allowed to